Azra-Javed/JavaScript-Questions/README.md

 ```

 ## Q16.
 What is the forEeach() method in JavaScript?
-The forEach() method in JS used to execute a function on every element of an array.We can use the forEach() method to iterate over an array and perform an operation on each element without using a for loop.It will change the original array if we perfoam any operation on element.
+The forEach() method in JS used to execute a function on every element of an array.
+We can use the forEach() method to iterate over an array and perform an operation on each element without using a for loop.It will change the original array if we perform any operation on an element.